JadsonLucena/SignedAccess.js/README.md

   cookie: string,
   {
     algorithm = 'sha512',
-    ip = '', // will be required if it has been added to the signature key = require('os').networkInterfaces().eth0[0]?.mac,
+    remoteAddress = '', // will be required if it has been added to the signature key = require('os').networkInterfaces().eth0[0]?.mac,
     method = '' // will be required if it has been added to the signature }: {
     algorithm?: string,
-    ip?: string,
+    remoteAddress?: string,
     key?: string | ArrayBuffer | Buffer | TypedArray | DataView | KeyObject | CryptoKey,
     method?: string // https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods
   } = {}